mkemper31/glow25-study/README.md

 The template is assumed to be a child of an existing Shopify theme and would exist as a component page within that environment.

 As said before, it's barebones and needs fleshing out, but my primary focus was on learning and implementing Shopify's GraphQL API interface and working with the app proxy setup.
 In a next pass, presentation would be a primary focus.

+Primary focus going forward would be to familiarize myself more fully with the Liquid templating system and how it can be more effectively leveraged.

 ### Code Overview